 The tables also report the validation of the social insurance contributions for employees, employers and self-employed individuals.
 However, due to data limitation, comparison with external statistics is not possible for the number of payers of Employers Social insurance contributions.
 Employee social insurance contributions match very well the external statistics in terms of payers and aggregate amounts.
-As far as Social insurance contributions for the selfemployed, the number of contributors is in general largely underestimated, by around 30%, for all type of contributions.
-On the contrary, the total amounts of Social insurance contributions for the self-employed are oversimulated by around 15%.
-A good match is observed for Employers, whose Social insurance contributions are in only slightly oversimulated.
+As far as Social insurance contributions for the self-employed, the number of contributors is in general largely underestimated, by around 40%, for all type of contributions.
+On the contrary, the total amounts of Social insurance contributions matches very well external statistics for the self-employed (with an oversimulaton below 5%).
+A fairly good match is observed for Employers, whose Social insurance contributions are in general oversimulated by around 18%.